iwanders/micro_hap/README.md

 - ~Make the `PlatformSupport` methods async.~ Async now, but `PlatformSupport: Send` because `Send` is on all futures, this likely needs some changes in the future as we probably can't `Send` peripherals?
 Maybe just drop the bound?
 - ~Build out `characteristic_signature_request` to support range and step, probably needed for hue.~
+- Verify pair resume actually works, keep a list of sessions...

 ## example_std
 This example is intended to run a Linux host, similar to [trouble's linux](https://github.com/embassy-rs/trouble/tree/main/examples/linux) examples.